open-contracting/standard/docs/schema/codelists.md

 ### Country

-The country codelist is used to provide the country where an address is located, using two-letter codes from [ISO3166-1](https://www.iso.org/iso-3166-country-codes.html).
-The country codelist adds an exceptional code for Kosovo ('XK').
+The country codelist is used to provide the country component of an address, using uppercase two-letter codes from [ISO3166-1](https://www.iso.org/iso-3166-country-codes.html).
+The country codelist adds a user-assigned code for Kosovo ('XK').

 ```{csv-table-no-translate}
 :header-rows: 1